iverunamok/potluck-of-the-minds/README.md

 #### Testing Changes for Production Locally

-- run the build script -> `npm run build`, this will run webpack and produce a `build` folder at the root of the project.
+- run the build script -> `npm run build`, this will run webpack and produce a `dist` folder at the root of the project.
 - to start server run `node server.js` or `yarn start`

 #### Testing Changes for production remotely